camunda/camunda-docs/docs/self-managed/setup/upgrade.md

 ---
 id: upgrade
-title: "Upgrading Camunda 8 Helm deployment"
+title: "Camunda 8 Helm upgrade"
 sidebar_label: "Upgrade"
 description: "To upgrade to a more recent version of the Camunda Helm charts, there are certain things you need to keep in mind."
 ---